asigalov61/Artificial-Intelligence-Conspiracy/README.md

 All info about current Artificial Intelligence Conspiracy / Hoax

 ## Artificial Intelligence is really a social experiment/ simulation of the real thing.
 Properly this would be called simulated algorithmic intelligence experiment.
+Many scientists/researchers have noticed that we currently experiencing a simulation.
+Many independent scientists/researchers were shunned and refused access to the tech/code/theory behind tech used.

 # OpenAI